avolab/episystem-workshop/scChIC-seq_tutorial.md

 Transcription factors (TFs) in concert with histone modifications shape the chromatin landscape of the genome, and thus regulate cell types and cell states.
 Histone modifications form an adaptable epigenetic regulatory layer that mediate dynamic transcriptional programs.
 Functional genomics assays, the most popular involving chromatin immunoprecipitation (ChIP), have revealed active and repressive chromatin structures in bulk tissues.
 However, inefficiencies of ChIP hinder its application in single cells, preventing genome-wide analysis of histone modifications along the continuum of cellular phenotypes.
 Therefore, how chromatin landscapes change between repressed, poised, and active states during development and homeostasis is relatively unexplored at the single-cell level.

 Binding certain proteins to each of the eight histone proteins may modify the chromatin structure and may result in changes in transcription level.
 For example, the H3K4me3 is adding 3 methyl-group of the 4th Lysine in the histone 3 amino-acid.
 This modification is known to activate the transcription on nearby genes by opening the chromatin.
-The H3K27me3 on the other hand is inactivating the transcription of the nearby genes:

 ![Fadloun et al, 2013](images/histone_modifications.jpg "Source: Fadloun et al, 2013")

 In the upcoming tutorial, we will look at the activator marks H3K4me1 and H3K4me3 scChIC-seq data from mouse bone marrow.
 We have already performed a dimensionality reduction ([using a method called Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)) on the scChIC-seq in order to cluster cells ([using a method called Louvain community detection](https://en.wikipedia.org/wiki/Louvain_modularity)) with similar histone modification profiles.
-This analysis gives us a 2-dimensional summary of the scChIC-seq data:
+The cell-cell relationships calculated from this analysis can be visualized in a 2-dimensional plot:

 ![R2 per base seq content](images/H3K4me1_umap.png)